reinbach/django-invoice/README.rst

 The only rule for custom models is that it has to have a method `as_text` which returns unicode string with newline separators `\n`.
 Addresses will be used as contractor and subscriber.

-If BankAccount reference is presented, then it will be rendered below contractor information with *Variable symbol: {{ invoice.id }}*.
+If BankAccount reference is presented then it will be rendered below contractor information with *Variable symbol: {{ invoice.id }}*.

 The invoice is intended to be referenced via foreign key from another model which handles